 It is best, as always, to stay pinned to the ridge.
 When we were forced off, we usually deferred to the north and only briefly.
 John called the innumerable blocks, spires, obstacles, and sawtooths, "jiggity jaggities."
 Width varied; at times the ridge was one slender block wide, in other places, comfortable.
 There was plenty of good rock, but a substantial share of rotten as well.
 I was off-ridge to the north when a hold let go and I was flung backwards over a vertical couloir.
 I have no idea how I magically regained my position.
 For John, as leader, it was, "the ridge that never ends," but for the rest of us experienced scramblers, it was a pleasurable practice in mindfulness.
 This image shows the first serration on The Knife with Spiller in the distance.

 The Crux.
 At the deeply incised declivity in the ridge, we carefully scrambled down to a minuscule saddle.
 We moved to the north and then the south on loose dirt and rubble.
-Below is a picture looking up from the pinch.
+Below is a picture looking back/east from the pinch.

 Faces to the tooth, we dismissed exercising the standard route which leaves the ridge, downclimbing into a couloir on the north.
 For a detailed description of this route, please see Dave Cooper's, Colorado Scrambles, a Colorado Mountain Club guidebook, 2009.
 Instead, we climbed straight up the wall that is slightly north of center.
 Great holds are mixed in with loose debris.
 Choose carefully.
 It is ill advised to traverse in the opposite direction.
 If you must, take a rope.
 Once past the first 15 feet, we were on a ridiculously steep pitch, breathtakingly exposed, but blessed with sufficient holds.
 In this image you can see a climber working his way up the near vertical wall above the crux.